-If any of the FRP annual reviews necessitates contested hearings, Stone Pigman estimates that the professional fees to handle all contested proceedings should not exceed \$100,000 and expenses should not exceed \$5,000 (in total), which would be incremental to the above total.
+Stone Pigman proposes to perform in conjunction with the in-house Staff, all services required in RFP 23-22 and set forth above.
+Stone Pigman estimates that the professional fees to perform these services will not exceed \$390,000 and expenses will not exceed \$7,500.
 The Commission will be billed only for the actual time and expense incurred devoted to rendering services on behalf of the Commission.
 If the time expended supports a lower fee, the Commission will be billed only that amount.
-Any other services including representation of the Commission in any related litigation in any state or federal courts, in any other state or federal administrative agencies, or in any appeals or other hearings or proceedings related to the Annual Evaluation Report Filings may be performed by Stone Pigman at the hourly rates listed below, and the Commission will only be billed for the actual time and expense incurred.
+Any other services required including representation of the Commission in any appeals from any Commission orders issued, any related litigation in state or federal courts or administrative agencies or any hearing or other proceeding related to these issues will be performed by Stone Pigman at the hourly rates listed below, and the Commission will only be billed for the actual time and expense incurred.
 The full scope of the work that may be required in any hearing procedures cannot be known at this time.
-Variables beyond the control of this Firm and the Commission, such as the number of issues raised by the preliminary analyses, and the extent of cooperation from Applicants and Intervenors can cause such a proceeding to be extremely complicated and last much longer and be costlier than anticipated.
+Variables beyond the control of this firm and the Commission, such as the number of issues raised by the preliminary analyses, and the extent of cooperation from SWEPCO and intervenors can cause such a proceeding to be extremely complicated and much longer and costlier than anticipated.
 Thus, the actual costs of performing the required work may be higher than the amounts bid.
-Stone Pigman will keep the Commission informed and seek direction as the analyses of each required task progresses.
+Stone Pigman reserves the opportunity to keep the Commission informed and seek direction as the case progresses.

-The attorneys working on this matter will be, in order of seniority, Michael R. Fontham, Paul L. Zimmering, Noel J. Darce, Dana M. Shelton and Justin A. Swaim.
-The discounted hourly rates to be charged for the services requested in this RFP will be those in the right-hand column in the chart below:
+The primary attorneys working on this matter will be Noel Darce and Dana Shelton.
+Other attorneys who may be working on the matter are Paul Zimmering, Michael Fontham, Daria Diaz, and Justin Swaim.
+The discounted hourly rates to be charged for these services will be those in the right-hand column in the chart below:

-ATTORNEY STONE PIGMAN STANDARD RATE STONE PIGMAN DISCOUNTED RATE FOR RFP 23-18
+ATTORNEY STONE PIGMAN STANDARD RATE STONE PIGMAN DISCOUNTED RATE FOR RFP 23-22

-Michael R. Fontham \$650 \$395

-Paul L. Zimmering \$650 \$395

-Noel J. Darce \$650 \$395
+Noel J. Darce \$550 \$395

-Dana M. Shelton \$525 \$375
+Dana M. Shelton \$525 \$395

+Paul L. Zimmering \$550 \$395

+Michael R. Fontham \$550 \$395

+Daria Diaz \$475 \$350

-Justin A. Swaim \$425 \$325
+Justin A. Swaim \$375 \$305

 Other Stone Pigman attorneys may perform work as needed.
-To the extent that other attorneys perform work in connection with this RFP, the rates charged would also be discounted rates, with members charging hourly rates in the range of \$305 to \$375, special counsel in the range of \$275 to \$305, and associates at a rate of \$275.
+To the extent that other attorneys perform work in connection with this RFP, the rates charged also would be discounted rates, with members charging hourly rates in the range of \$305 to \$375, special counsel in the range of \$275 to \$305, and associates at a rate of \$275.
 Any paralegal services required would be billed at an hourly rate of \$190.

-E. ADDITIONAL QUALIFICATIONS
+II.
+ADDITIONAL QUALIFICATIONS

 Stone Pigman has represented the Commission in most of the major electric utility rate cases brought before the Commission since 1976.
-In one of the cases in which it did not participate before the Commission, the Firm was retained to represent the Commission on appeal and successfully defended the Commission's decision.
+In one of the cases in which it did not participate before the Commission, the firm was retained to represent the Commission on appeal and successfully defended the Commission's decision.
 Stone Pigman also has represented the Commission in rate proceedings involving telephone, water, gas local distribution, interstate and intrastate pipeline companies.
-The Firm has represented the Commission in numerous proceedings involving mergers and acquisitions including the Entergy/GSU merger, the CSW/AEP merger, the acquisition of Cajun's assets by Louisiana Generating, CLECO/TECHE acquisition, the SWEPCO/BREMCO acquisition and the SWEPCO/VEMCO merger.
-The Firm also has represented the Commission before the FERC, the Securities and Exchange Commission and the Federal Communications Commission in proceedings involving ELI, EGSI and other Entergy companies (electric), Louisiana Gas Service Company (a division of Citizens Utility Company), TransLouisiana Gas Company (a wholly-owned subsidiary of Atmos Energy Corporation), Arkla (a division of NorAm Gas Transmission Company) (natural gas) and Bell South Telecommunications (formerly South Central Bell Telephone Company) (telecommunications).
+The firm has represented the Commission in numerous proceedings involving mergers and acquisitions including the Entergy/GSU merger, the CSW/AEP merger, the acquisition of Cajun's assets by Louisiana Generating, the CLECO/TECHE acquisition and the SWEPCO/BREMCO acquisition.
+The firm also has represented the Commission before the FERC, the Securities and Exchange Commission and the Federal Communications Commission in proceedings involving ELL and other Entergy companies, Louisiana Gas Service Company, TransLouisiana Gas Company, Arkla and Bell South Telecommunications.